USS Finch (AM-9)

 USS Finch (AM-9) was a acquired by the U.S. Navy for the dangerous task of removing mines from minefields laid in the water to prevent ships from passing.
+During World War II, Finch was sunk and later salvaged by the Japanese and commissioned as Patrol Boat No. 103.

 Finch was named for the finch, and is strictly speaking the only U.S. vessel named for such.

+Service history

 Finch was launched 30 March 1918 by Standard Shipbuilding Co., New York; sponsored by Mrs. F. G. Peabody; and commissioned 10 September 1918.

 North Atlantic operations

 After training and operations with a submarine bell, Finch sailed from New York 9 August 1919 for Kirkwall, Orkney Islands, Scotland.
 Here she based for two months of duty removing the vast number of mines laid in the North Sea during World War I. Finch returned to Charleston on 29 November 1920, and on 3 January 1920 sailed for San Pedro, California, where from 1 March to 29 August she was in reduced commission.

 Pacific Ocean operations

 Modernized, she sailed from San Francisco on 20 August 1921 for duty with the Asiatic Fleet, and for the next 20 years, served in the Philippines in the winter and out of the China base at Chefoo in the summer.
 Her duties were varied, and included towing and salvage work, as well as participation in the Yangtze River Patrol.
 She joined in fleet exercises, and as war tension heightened, played a part in protecting American citizens and interests in the Far East.

 In 1937, Finch was commanded briefly by LCDR (later VADM, permanent rank) Hyman G. Rickover, future commander of Naval Reactors and the longest-serving active duty U.S. Naval officer.
 Rickover commanded Finch from 17 July to 5 October 1937 and it was the only command at sea Rickover ever held.
 The ship was primarily operating at Shanghai, China, to protect American interests during the Battle of Shanghai.